FStarLang/FStar/INSTALL.md

 Once you have a [working OCaml setup](#prerequisites-working-ocaml-setup), simply run `make -j 6` from the `master` branch of the clone.
-This build process is explained in smaller steps [below](#step-1-building-f-from-the-ocaml-snapshot), but first we explain how to get OCaml working on your machine.
+This build process is explained in smaller steps [below](#step-1-building-f-from-the-ocaml-snapshot), but first we explain how to get a working OCaml setup on your machine.

 **Note:** To use F\* you will also need to [get a particular version of Z3](#runtime-dependency-particular-version-of-z3).